morph-l2/morph-doc/docs/build-on-morph/code-examples/2-bridge-between-morph-and-ethereum.md

 ## Step 3: Add the token to the Morph Bridge

 You need to contact the Morph team to add the token to `L2CustomERC20Gateway` contract in Morph and `L1CustomERC20Gateway` contract in L1.
-In addition, follow the instructions on the [token lists](https://github.com/Morph-tech/token-list) repository to add your token to the Morph official bridge frontend.
+In addition, follow the instructions on the [token lists](https://github.com/Morph-tech/token-list) repository to add your token to the Morph canonical bridge frontend.

 ## Step 4: Deposit tokens